Efficient Trajectory Inference in Wasserstein Space Using Consecutive Averaging: INTRODUCTION

 While the WLR algorithm is the main method we propose, we observe that consecutive averaging can be applied more broadly beyond B-splines, and following ideas from \cite{wallner2005subdivision}, we showcase an interpolatory trajectory inference method based on the 4-point scheme by \cite{DYN1987pointscheme}.
 We further discuss how our idea extends to any iterative method that uses consecutive averaging (e.g.\ any subdivision scheme).

 Our contributions are: \begin{enumerate} \item Algorithmically, we define curves intrinsic to the Wasserstein geometry that do not depend on splines in $\mathbb{R}^d$ as required in \cite{chewi2021fast}.
+Unlike \cite{chewi2021fast}, which only works on uniform data in $\mathbb{R}^n$ by applying cubic splines after a fixed OT matching, our WLR approach handles non-uniform or unbalanced masses and easily adapts to arbitrary support spaces.
+Moreover, while methods like \cite{benamou2019cubicsplines,chen2018measure} formulate a global cubic spline minimization in Wasserstein space (with existence results largely demonstrated on Gaussian examples), solving such an optimization is not tractable in general.
+In contrast, WLR is a simple iterative scheme that remains fully intrinsic to Wasserstein geometry but is still straightforward to implement for real data.
 Our algorithms can therefore naturally deal with ``trajectory splitting'', which is needed when mass is non-uniformly distributed over point clouds.
 This makes our methods comparable to other intrinsic Wasserstein spline methods, such as \cite{chen2018measure,benamou2019cubicsplines}.
-However, ours can be implemented easily and is more efficient when compared to those methods.
-Furthermore, our proposed algorithms can flexibly handle both approximation (via B-splines) and exact interpolation (via the 4-point scheme), and can be easily extended. \item Theoretically, our approach is consistent with existing theory in degenerate cases.
+Furthermore, our proposed algorithms can flexibly handle both approximation (via B-splines) and exact interpolation (via the 4-point scheme), and can be easily extended to other subdivision schemes. \item Theoretically, our approach is consistent with existing theory in degenerate cases.
 When each point cloud consists of just one point, we recover classical B-spline theory (on $\mathbb{R}^d$).
 When there are only two point clouds, we recover the OT assignment between those point clouds.
-We also have convergence guarantees for the proposed algorithm. \item Experimentally, WLR can accurately infer individual trajectories between uniform point clouds as for example needed in cell trajectories.
-WLR is fast and stable compared to deep-learning-based methods such as \cite{tong2020trajectorynet,huguet2022manifold}, subject to user's choice of parameters; neural ODEs can fail under stiff dynamics or unstable optimization.
-WLR is however slightly slower than extrinsic methods such as \cite{chewi2021fast}, as we need to solve more OT problems than \cite{chewi2021fast}. \end{enumerate}
+Importantly, unlike prior spline-subdivision work on finite-dimensional Riemannian manifolds (e.g.,\cite{wallner2005subdivision} and \cite{sharon2017global}), we prove convergence for an iterative subdivision scheme in the \textit{infinite-dimensional} Wasserstein space. \item Experimentally, WLR can accurately infer individual trajectories between uniform point clouds as for example needed in cell trajectories.
+Moreover, it can handle complex scenarios involving weighted mass splitting as in the case of \textit{supercell} data.
+Subject to user's choice of parameters, WLR is fast and stable compared to neural ODE-based methods such as \cite{tong2020trajectorynet,huguet2022manifold}, which can fail under stiff dynamics or unstable optimization.
+WLR is however slightly slower than extrinsic methods such as \cite{chewi2021fast}, as we need to solve more OT problems. \end{enumerate}

+We also mention the concurrent publication \cite{baccou2024subdivision}, which, similar to this paper, combines subdivision schemes with optimal transport.
+We present a more comprehensive comparison to other trajectory inference methods and provide new applications to cell data, including supercells.

 In the following sections, we describe background on optimal transport and splines (Sec. \ref{sec:background}), state (Sec. \ref{sec:method}) then demonstrate (Sec. \ref{sec:experiments}) our proposed algorithms on various numerical experiments.